 Templates We define a template as a specific ordering of functions, where a function is an API call to a visual model or python operation.
 Templates are argument independent.
-For example, if the program is then the template would be
+For example, if the program is

 '''

 image_patch = ImagePatch(image)

 dog = image_patch.find('dog')

 answer = dog.classify('color')

 '''